 -

-Pair the mattress with a consistent bedroom temperature and avoid overly heat-retaining comforters.
+Keep your room temperature consistent and avoid overly heat-retaining comforters.

 FAQs